"Actionable Insights to Fuel Your Growth"

 Rising Demand for Clean Energy to Drive Renewable Energy Segment Growth

-The renewable segment dominates due to several key factors such as government initiatives, energy generation, and others that align with the global push for clean energy and innovative power generation solutions.
+In 2026, the renewable segment is projected to lead the market with a 73.43% share, driven by key factors such as government initiatives, increasing energy generation, and other developments that align with the global push for clean energy and innovative floating power solutions.

 By Power Rating